tiffany76/courtgrabber-docs/docs/user_guide.md

 While a request is still pending, you can cancel it from the Courtgrabber CLI.

+!!! note
-> **NOTE**: Once a reservation is made, you must cancel it through your tennis club's reservation system.
+    Once a reservation is made, you must cancel it through your tennis club's reservation system.

 1. While logged in, type `courtgrabber cancel` at the command prompt and press `Enter`.
 2. Using the up and down arrow keys, scroll through the list of your pending requests until you come to the one you wish to cancel.
 Press `Enter`.
 The CLI asks you to confirm that you want to cancel the reservation.